cameres/osx-bootstrap/README.md

 ## osx-bootstrap
-Bootstrap your OSX install with your dotfiles, ruby, zsh, homebrew, and homebrew packages!
+:computer: Bootstrap your OSX install with your dotfiles, ruby, zsh, homebrew, and homebrew packages!

 ### Inspiration
 I was inspired to create this script from the following projects